TaradaiTech/Data-Analytics-Repo/README.md

 </div>

 ## Overview
-In this project, I embarked on an exploratory data analysis (EDA) journey to understand the factors driving movie success.
+### In this project, I dove into an EDA adventure to understand the factors driving movie success.
 I automated the process of data cleaning, visualization, and insight extraction, creating interactive and insightful visualizations that help identify patterns between features like movie budgets, gross earnings, ratings, and more.

 ---